adamd9/pet-watch/pet_monitor/README.md

 - Levels are normalized to ensure consistent visualization
 - Each recording stores one level measurement per second

+## Audio Device Configuration

+The application automatically detects and configures audio devices:

+1. It first looks for USB audio devices and selects the first one found
+2. If no USB devices are found, it uses the first available input device
+3. The sample rate is automatically set to match the device's default rate
+4. The application uses mono audio (1 channel) for recording

+If you encounter audio issues:
+- Check that your USB audio device is properly connected
+- Verify the device is recognized by the system (`arecord -l`)
+- Check the system logs for any errors (`journalctl -u pet-monitor`)

 ## Audio File Format
 Files must follow naming convention:
 `recording_YYYY-MM-DD_HH-MM-SS.wav`